rss logo

 Kibana

-• We can display logs from the kibana.log file:
+• Display logs from the kibana.log file:

 root@host:~# tail /var/log/kibana/kibana.log

-• Or with the journalctl command:
+• Or use the journalctl command:

 root@host:~# journalctl --unit kibana